 With Matterport, teams have access to a visual digital twin that models a physical space at one moment in time.
 But when integrated with IoT sensors, your digital twins can go to the next level, offering real-time data and powerful insights into your manufacturing operations.
 Together, these cutting-edge technologies help companies optimize safety and automate manufacturing processes.

-5 use cases of digital twins in manufacturing
+5 examples of how digital twins are used in manufacturing

 Digital twins are helping the manufacturing industry work faster and smarter.
 Digital twins can also help optimize factory floor configurations, decrease downtime, and give you a deeper understanding of the physical assets that you manage.
-Here are the top five use cases for digital twins in manufacturing:
+Here are the top five case studies that showcase the benefits of digital twins in manufacturing:

 Immersive, low-risk training